 I’ve often heard that the Beach Club Resort and Yacht Club Resort are sister properties and assumed they would have a similar feel.
 However, after seeing both I prefer the Beach Club.
 The Yacht Club has more wood paneling, east coast captain feel.
 Whereas the Beach Club is much lighter and more open feeling.

 You can also check out this review of the Boardwalk Inn which is in a similar location.

 Value vs Moderate vs Deluxe vs Villas

-I’ve stayed at a few resorts of different ratings.
-My honest thoughts are that you should go for value if you need to save money or splurge for deluxe.
+I’ve stayed at a few resorts of different levels.
+My honest thoughts are that you should go for value if you need to save money or splurge for a deluxe.
 Use my Disney World hotel planning worksheet below to help you pick your favorites and decide which to book.

 Value resorts are going to be the most affordable on property hotels.
 There are campsites for cheaper if you’re not looking for a hotel.
 The value resorts are all farthest away from the parks and use bus transportation.
 They also feature bright, kid-themed, Disney decor.
 Our first on site stay was at a the All Star Movies resort and our girls still talk about it.
 The value resorts do have a motel feel, food courts only, and no water slides at the pools.

 Moderate resorts feature a few more upgraded property amenities as well as a more grown up decor feel.
 They still feature the exterior entries like a motel style, however the rooms are a bit more upgraded from the value resorts.
 The moderate resorts also feature a table service restaurant as well as a food court.
 And, the main pools have water slides.
 These resorts can be massively spread out and have internal bus stops which makes your departure and return a bit slow.